ahmad-arbeed/retail-store-discounts/README.md

 # retail-store-discounts

-RETAIL STORE DISCOUNTS PROJECT CONSIST OF THREE MAIN SPRING BOOT SERVICES
+RETAIL STORE DISCOUNTS PROJECT CONSIST OF THREE MAIN SPRING BOOT SERVICES AND A GW

 ------------